uozmann/CART263/project/Project1/assets/README.md

-# Assets folder
+# Attributions

-The assets folder should contain all the non-code parts of your project.
-For now there are folders for image files and sound files.
-If you needed to use font files, for example, you would create another folder called `fonts` and put them in there.
+The visual elements come from Unsplash (paper textures), the movie (Farewell My Concubine), and my own editing.
+The sound comes from the open-source platform Aigei.com The font is Courier and comes from google font